tc39/proposal-amount/README.md

 The protocol should likely coexist, as it enables polyfills and cross-membrane code.

-### Why represent precision as number of significant digits instead of something else like margin of error?
+### Why represent precision as number of fraction digits instead of something else like margin of error?

 Existing ECMA-262 and ECMA-402 APIs deal with precision in terms of significant digits: for example, `Number.prototype.toPrecision` and `minimumSignificantDigits` in `Intl.NumberFormat` and `Intl.PluralRules`.
+With our understanding of fraction digits, there's a standard way to compute significant digits.
 We do not wish to innovate in this area.
 Further, CLDR does not provide data for formatting of precision any other way, and we are unaware of a feature request for it.

 ## Related/See also